-Raami, our new dining collection designed by Jasper Morrison, will be launched at the start of 2019.
+Raami is our new dining collection designed by Jasper Morrison, launched in the beginning of 2019.
 Raami – Finnish for ‘frame’ – gives space for the shared, lasting moments.
 The carefully composed pieces of the collection work together to promote a good atmosphere around the table, from the morning to the evening.

 In light of an upcoming collaboration with Iittala, we sat down to chat with British designer Jasper Morrison to discuss why creating the right atmosphere is essential to his work.